Abigail is a leading masterplanner in the UK with significant experience

 coordinating large-scale projects with interdisciplinary teams on complex

 procurement paths.
 Her expertise includes the development of major projects around the city fringes.
 She is currently leading Broadwater Farm, a major estate renewal for the London Borough of Haringey, and Selby Centre Urban Village, the reconfiguration and connection of two urban sites to deliver new homes, sports provision and a community centre, also for the local council.
 Both schemes are being led with close involvement with residents.

-She has also been leading the Meridian Water Masterplan in Enfield, a major new project that will create a new community of up to 10,000 homes with civic and commercial uses on an 82-hectare brownfield site.
+Abigail played a pivotal role in the early phases of the Meridian Water Masterplan in Enfield, a major public-sector led project that will transform an 82-hectare brownfield site into a district of 10,000 homes and civic infrastructure.
 Prior to joining the practice in 2014, Abigail was previously an Associate at S333 Architecture + Urbanism in Amsterdam and London.